SonnenladenGmbH/APsystems-EZ1-API/README.md

 ## Installation
 - To use the APsystemsEZ1 library, you need to have Python >=3.8 installed on your system.
-- - See the following guides to install Python: https://www.python.org/downloads/
+- - See the following guide to install the latest Python release: https://www.python.org/downloads/
 - You can easily install the `apsystems-ez1` library via pip.
 The package is hosted on PyPI, making it straightforward to install and update.
 To install, run the following command:

 ```bash
 pip install apsystems-ez1
 ```
 - NOTE: You need to have pip installed on your system.
-See the following guides to do so: https://pip.pypa.io/en/stable/installation/
+See the following guide to do so: https://pip.pypa.io/en/stable/installation/

 ## Python Compatibility
-- We tested our library on multiple platform and can confirm functionality:
+- We tested our library on multiple platforms and python versions and can confirm functionality:
 <table>
 <tbody>
 <tr>